whaleloops/KEPT/README.md

 # KEPT

-This repository contains the implementation of our KEPT model on the auto icd coding task presented in xxx.
+This repository contains the implementation of our [KEPT](https://arxiv.org/abs/2210.03304) model on the auto icd coding task presented in EMNLP.
+This rerank300 branch only contain code to MIMIC-III-full experiments.
+For MIMIC-III-50 and MIMIC-III-rare50 experiments in the paper, see the [main branch](https://github.com/whaleloops/KEPT/tree/main).

+Thanks to Zheng Yuan for opensourcing [MSMN](https://github.com/GanjinZero/ICD-MSMN) project, our evaluation code and data preprocsing step is heavily based on their repo.

-## Dependencies
+## Dependencies (same as main)

 * Python 3
 * [NumPy](http://www.numpy.org/)